okerekechinweotito/user-service/README.md

 # User Service

 User authentication and management service with role-based access control.
-Built with Hono.js, TypeScript, and PostgreSQL.
+Built with Bun runtime, Hono, and PostgreSQL.

 ## Architecture